 xxiii. any output range between minimum dispatchable loading level and nameplate capacity in which the Facility is incapable of stable or safe operation;

+xxiiiA. the output range over which the Facility and each Separately Certified Component is capable of meeting the requirements for Flexible Capacity determined under clause 4.10.1A(a);

 xxiv. the minimum load at the Measurement Point of the Facility that will automatically trip off if the Facility fails, expressed in MW;

 xxv. sub-transient, transient and steady state impedances (positive, negative and zero sequence) for the Facility;